augustovictor/software-architecture-specialization/README.md

         - Fixed or dynamic number;
         - Lifetime: Does it exists independently?
         - Sharing: Does the part performs different roles in different wholes?
 Do we want it to be possible?
+    - Types of decomposition (They define the interaction between the whole and the parts):
+        - Association: The part and the whole exist independently;
+            - UML connection: Straight line;
+            - Example: Car - passengers
+        - Aggregation: "Has-a" relationship.
+The whole has a part that belongs to it.
+These parts can be shared among other wholes.
+The relationship is weak since the parts can exist independently;
+            - UML connection: Empty diamond in the whole side;
+            - Example: Bookshelf - books
+        - Composition:
 - Generalization: Factorying repeated, common and shared characteristics into one class;
     - Allows us to apply DRY;
     - Achieved by inheritance;
     - Helps to reduce the amount of redundancy when resolving problems;

+### Expressing design structure with UML
+#### Abstraction